Let’s talk education.

 Compare and contrast with today’s kids raised on junk food, processed carbohydrate and pop tarts.
 Lets hope we don’t have to rely on them for the modern equivalent of The Battle of Waterloo or storming the D Day beaches.

-Here’s the good news, if you want your child to experience simple, natural food and eat vegetables, then there’s no need to send them to Eton.
+Here’s the good news, if you want your child to experience simple, natural food, then there’s no need to send them to Eton.
 Just send them to Tesco Express to get some broccoli…its much cheaper.

 8) Dormitory life